 First of all, the most important gear for rucking is your footwear.

 What sort of terrain are you covering?
 Will it be wet, rocky, sandy, muddy, or any of the other conditions that make boots essential?
 Or are you required to wear combat boots to simulate real world conditions?
 For military training purposes rucking in boots is recommended – to accurately prepare for the real world.

-This particular model is not waterproof.
-But, you don’t really want waterproof.
 Waterproof boots are not going to be very breathable – so your feet will get wet from sweating – and that means blisters, and that’s not very comfortable.

-What you really want are boots that drain well – if you do have to hike through a stream or creek, it’s better for the water to drain away quickly.
+What you really want are boots that drain well.
+If you do have to hike through a stream or creek, it’s better for the water to drain away quickly.